Strong decays of the $P_{cs}(4459)$ as a $\Xi_c\bar{D}^{*}$ molecule: RESULTS

-We also show the partial decay widths of the $P_{cs}\to\Xi_cD$, $P_{cs}\to\Lambda{}J/\psi$, $P_{cs}\to\Lambda_c^{+}D_s^{-}$, and $P_{cs}\to\Xi_c^{'}D$ as a function of the cutoff $\Lambda$ in Fig.~\ref{cross-1}.
+We also show the partial decay widths of the $P_{cs}\to\Xi_c\bar{D}$, $P_{cs}\to\Lambda{}J/\psi$, $P_{cs}\to\Lambda_c^{+}D_s^{-}$, and $P_{cs}\to\Xi_c^{'}\bar{D}$ as a function of the cutoff $\Lambda$ in Fig.~\ref{cross-1}.
 The two-body decays are not very sensitive to the cutoff parameter $\Lambda$.
-Fig.~\ref{cross-1} tell us that the transition $P_{cs}\to\Xi_c^{'}D$ is the main decay channel for the $J^P=1/2^{-}$ case, even though the phase space is small compared with the other three channels.
-The dominant $P_{cs}\to\Xi_c^{'}D$ decay can be easily understood since there is an enhancement due to the mass of the $\Xi_c^{'}D$ very close to the $\Xi_c\bar{D}^{*}$ threshold.
+We find that the transition $P_{cs}\to\Xi_c^{'}\bar{D}$ is the main decay channel for the $J^P=1/2^{-}$ case, even though the phase space is small compared with the other three channels.
+The dominant $P_{cs}\to\Xi_c^{'}\bar{D}$ decay can be easily understood because there is an enhancement due to the mass of the $\Xi_c^{'}\bar{D}$ very close to the $\Xi_c\bar{D}^{*}$ threshold.
 The more important reason is that the long-range $\pi$-meson exchange plays an indispensable role compared with the other boson exchanges in the interaction between the hadrons.
-Such as only $\pi$-meson exchange contribution is allowed in studying the nuclear force~\cite{yua:2001ce}.
+Only a $\pi$-meson exchange contribution is allowed when studying the nuclear force~\cite{yua:2001ce}.